Chemistry (B.A.)

 40 credits at the upper-level

-Upon completion of the Chemistry major students will:
+Upon completion of the Chemistry B.A. degree, students will be able to: